frances-edwards/frances-edwards.github.io/news/_posts/2023-07-30-multipolar.md

 ---
 layout: post
-title: Centrosome amplification primes for apoptosis and favors the response to chemotherapy in ovarian cancer beyond multipolar divisions
+title: 'Centrosome amplification primes for apoptosis and favors the response to chemotherapy in ovarian cancer beyond multipolar divisions'
-image:
-# path: /assets/img/blog/jeremy-bishop@0,5x.jpg
-description: >

-sitemap: false
 ---

 Our research on centrosome amplification in epithelial ovarian cancer cells